 The Coolangatta Progress Association pressed for shire by-laws regulating camping, bathing dress standards and sanitation.
 The town – with three hotels, eight boarding houses and a number of tradespeople by 1913 – had requirements increasingly divergent from those of the surrounding shire, and in 1914 Coolangatta was constituted as a separate municipality.
 It collaborated closely with its interstate neighbour, Tweed Heads, in planning shops and facilities, the two towns divided only by an unsightly border crossing/tick gate.
 Coolangatta's children attended school at Tweed Heads until the 1919 influenza epidemic, when a separate school was opened at Kirra, named after Kirra Hill, a knoll separating Kirra and Coolangatta beaches.
 To the north, bungalows were being built at Tugun and Bilinga, where residential blocks had been marketed since 1915.

 The opening of the South Coast road from Brisbane led to increased motor traffic entering Coolangatta.
 As well as surfing and fishing, visitors could patronise the Capitol Cinema, built in 1924 and regarded as equal to Brisbane's Wintergarden.
-An impressive Catholic Church was erected in 1926, surpassing in grandeur the Methodist Church (1924) and the later Anglican Church, built in 1932.
+An impressive Catholic Church was constructed in 1926, surpassing in grandeur the Methodist Church (1924) and the later Anglican Church, built in 1932.
 Surf life-saving services operated full time through the Christmas-New Year period, when the population swelled by up to 30,000.
 By the 1930s visitors were swimming during the day in Jantzen Zipp trunks for the men and backless costumes for the women, and swanning at Coolangatta Jazzland in the evenings.

 In 1949 Coolangatta and Southport towns merged to form the South Coast Shire, later Gold Coast City.
 Coolangatta Airport, opened on a tract of swamp land north of the town centre in 1936, was upgraded in the late 1950s and has been gradually expanded ever since.
 Since the early 1960s it has seen regular jet services to the southern capitals and by 1981 handled 700,000 passengers.